-The webinar will also highlight specific strategies that educators and community members can use to inform the development of the state plans required under the new law.
+The webinar also highlighted specific strategies that educators and community members can use to inform the development of the state plans required under the new law.
 Similar to the state plans required under the Every Student Succeeds Act, states must develop plans describing how they plan to implement the Perkins law to ensure that all students are truly college and career ready upon graduating from high school.

 Support for this webinar is provided by the James Irvine Foundation.

+Please direct questions concerning the webinar to firstname.lastname@example.org.
 If you are unable to watch the webinar live, an archived version will be available at http://www.all4ed.org/webinars 1–2 business days after the event airs.

 The Alliance for Excellent Education is a Washington, DC–based national policy and advocacy organization dedicated to ensuring that all students, particularly those historically underserved, graduate from high school ready for success in college, work, and citizenship.